 SECTION 1.
 NOMINATIONS AND ELECTIONS COMMITTEE

 The Nominations and Elections Committee, chaired by the immediate Past President, will oversee the elections of The Society.
 The immediate Past President will serve a two (2) year term.
 The committee will be responsible for securing nominations for office, working with The Society office to create the electronic ballot, certifying the eligibility of all ballots received, tabulating the ballots, and reporting its findings to the Board of Directors.
-The chair of the Elections Committee shall select the committee members.

 SECTION 2.
 NOMINATION BY PETITION

 Ten percent (10%) or more of The Society members entitled to vote for a particular office and in good standing may nominate by petition a qualified member as a candidate to serve in a specific position on the Board of Directors.
 The petition must be sent to the chair of the Nominations and Election Committee.
-A statement signed by the candidate must be filed with the completed petition stating that he or she is willing to serve if elected.
+A statement signed by the candidate must be filed with the completed petition stating the candidate is willing to serve if elected.
 A name supported by this petition must be placed on the next ballot.
 The petition must be submitted to the Nominating Committee no later than 30 days before the balloting date.

 SECTION 3.
 CERTIFICATION OF CANDIDATES

 The Nominating Committee shall certify one or more nominees for each Society office.
 The Nominating Committee shall present this to the Board of Directors for approval.

 SECTION 4.
 VOTING PROCEDURE

-Ballots shall be provided to those members eligible to vote either through First Class mail or electronically.
-An appropriate system will be used to ensure secret balloting whether this occurs through the mail or electronically.
+Electronic or mailed paper ballots shall be provided to those members eligible to vote.
+An appropriate voting system to ensure secret balloting will be used.